URI : Java Glossary

 dbaw://Gloria:8889 Symantec dbAnywhere.
 Gloria is the name of a local computer on the net with an IP in your HOSTS file.
 8889 is the port.

-file:///C|/mydir/myfile.txt Old style local file URN.
+file://localhost/C|/mydir/myfile.txt Old style local file URL.
 Most browsers today use the C: rather than C| style.
 To get at a local file you must encode the name in a strange way.
-That example started out life as C:\mydir\myfile.txt .
-Use Netscape 4.79 to load a file and it will tell you the URL-encoded name on the top line.
-JNLP does not like this form.
+That example started out life as C:\mydir\myfile.txt.
+Use your browser to load a file and it will tell you the URL-encoded name on the top line.
+JNLP (Java Network Launching Protocol) does not like this form.

 file://localhost/C:/mydir/myfile.txt This is a variant of the local file scheme above, popular in more recent browsers.
 This is the form JNLP likes.

-file:///C:/other/mydir/myfile.txt Count’em three slashes after the file: Used to get at a file on local hard disk C:\other\mydir\myfile.txt It is like the localhost form, with the host field left blank.
+file://localhost/C:/other/mydir/myfile.txt Count’em three slashes after the file: Used to get at a file on local hard disk C:\other\mydir\myfile.txt It is like the localhost form, with the host field left blank.

-file:/localhost//C|/mydir/myfile.txt This is the long form for accessing a local file.
+file://localhost/C|/mydir/myfile.txt This is the long form for accessing a local file.
 It could also be used to access a file on a computer attached via a LAN, by substituting localhost with the host name.

 FTP for Java client support

-http://65.110.21.43:80/index.html Hypertext Transfer Protocol, using an IP and port address 80.
+http:// 65.110.21.43 :80/index.html HTTP, using an IP and port address 80.
 It gives the site name and the document name within that site.

 myfile.txt Relative URI.
-Usually this would get you a file on the mother web site from which the current page was loaded, relative to the web page being viewed.
+Usually this would get you a file on the mother website from which the current page was loaded, relative to the web page being viewed.
 You can’t use relative URIs directly.
 You must convert them to absolute URIs using the URI context constructor.
-An absolute URI must have a complete http: domain, filename and optional #REF. getDocumentBase and getCodeBase are useful in converting relative to absolute URIS.
-I know of no tools to go the other way to find the shortest relative URI to express a given absolute URI in a given context.
+An absolute URI must have a complete http: domain, filename and optional #REF. getDocumentBase and getCodeBase are useful in converting relative to absolute URI I know of no tools to go the other way to find the shortest relative URI to express a given absolute URI in a given context.
 Browsers must convert relative URL links to absolute ones before sending the request to the server.

 SSL: to learn how to add support in browsers that don’t directly support https

-jar:file:///C|/bar/baz.jar!/com/foo/Quux.class Local jar file.
+jar:file://localhost/C|/bar/baz.jar!/com/foo/Quux.class Local jar file.
 In JDK1.2+ there are jar URIs for getting at the contents of the individual member of a local jar.

 jar:http://www.foo.com/bar/baz.jar!/com/foo/Quux.class Jar on server.
 In JDK1.2+ there are jar URIs for getting at the contents of the individual member of a remote jar.

-jdbc:BorlandBroker://193.174.106.43:1600/sample,user,password Typical JDBC connection.
+jdbc:BorlandBroker://193.174.106.43:1600/sample,user,password Typical JDBC (Java Data Base Connectivity) connection.

 mailto:someone@somedomain.com Email